mongodb-partners/maap-framework/docs/maap-docs/docs/demo/external.md

 ## Introduction
 This page describes how to setup and showcase a simple RAG chatbot for a customer service use-case.

-The data here is being loaded from the sitemap of Care Insurance Inc and other local `pdf` and `docx` sources.
-The sitemap contains a structured list of URLs that represent various pages and resources available on their website.
-This includes pages related to their insurance products, services, customer support, educational content, and possibly other relevant sections such as blogs or news updates.
+The data here is being loaded from the website of [firstcry](https://www.firstcry.com/returnpolicy) and other local `pdf` and `docx` sources.
+This includes pages related to their products and refund policy.

 ## Demo Setup